dermotduffy/frigate-hass-card/README.md

 ### Timeline Options

-The `timeline` is used to show the timing sequence of events across cameras.
+The `timeline` is used to show the timing sequence of events and recordings across cameras.
+You can interact with the timeline in a number of ways:

+* Clicking on an event will take you to the media viewer for that event.
+* Clicking on the "background", or a camera title, will take you to the recordings for that camera (seeking to the clicked time).
+* Clicking on the time axis will take you to recordings for all cameras (seeking to the clicked time).

 All configuration is under: